bram2w/baserow/docs/guides/installation/install-on-heroku.md

 ## Persistent S3 file storage

 By default, the uploaded files are stored inside the dyno for demo purposes.
-This means that everytime your dyno restarts, you will loose your uploaded files.
+This means that everytime your dyno restarts, you will lose all your uploaded files.

 ## Scaling